ndsev/zserio-service-grpc-cpp/README.md

 ## Building

-> Note that the following instructions suppose that gRPC was installed according to [doc/BUILD_gRPC.md](doc/BUILD_gRPC.md) and therefore it uses `-DCMAKE_PREFIX_PATH` to set correct path to gRPC and its dependencies.

 Make sure that `PREFIX_PATH` is set correctly to gRPC installation.
 For example, if [doc/BUILD_gRPC.md](doc/BUILD_gRPC.md) has been used, set the following:
 ```bash